evandana/todomvc/examples/polymer/README.md

+# Polymer Learning Base

+Use this as a starting point for building out the ToDoMVC Polymer solution.
+It is set up with the appropriate templates, styling, and file structure for ease of completion.

 # Polymer TodoMVC Example

 > Polymer is a new type of library for the web, built on top of Web Components, and designed to leverage the evolving web platform on modern browsers.